garubi/MIDI-Drawbars-Commander/README.md

 # MIDI Drawbars commander

-I'll try to setup instructions, plans, etc at: https://hackaday.io/project/162255-drawbarsy-9
+I'll try to setup instructions, plans, etc at: https://hackaday.io/project/162255-midi-drawbars-commander
-## Notes:

 You should use a Normally Open pedal to switch from the Leslie's speed, otherwise the "switch impulse" is sent on pedal release instead of pedal push (see issue #24)

 ## Changelog: